 The SATC holds its plant and equipment assets for their service potential (value in use).
-There were no indications of impairment of plant and equipment at 30 June 2021.
+Other than as disclosed in note 6.3, there were no indications of impairment of plant and equipment at 30 June 2022.

 6.1.3 Leased Plant and Equipment